jazzarati/csv_piper/README.md

 Eg. `require 'csv_piper/processors/collect_output'`

+## Test Support

+There is a CsvMockFile object that you can use to mock up an io csv source rather than working with on disk files for your tests.
+Just `require 'csv_piper/test_support/csv_mock_file'`.

 ## Inspiration

 Initial inspiration crystalised upon seeing [Kiba](https://github.com/thbar/kiba).
 If you need to do extensive ETL (particularly if you don't have csv's) then strongly recommend you check it out.